-Note: When the device exits the Reset condition (begins normal operation), the device operating parameters (voltage, frequency, temperature, etc.) must be within their operating ranges, otherwise the device may not function correctly.
-The user-assigned application must ensure that the delay between the time power is first applied and the time when the SYSRST becomes inactive is long enough to get all operating parameters within specification.
+ote: When the device exits the Reset condition (begins normal operation), the device operating parameters (voltage, frequency, temperature, etc.) must be within their operating ranges, otherwise the device may not function correctly.
+The user-assigned application must ensure that the delay between the time at which the power is first applied and the time when the SYSRST becomes inactive is long enough to get all operating parameters within specification.